Vision Transformers Don't Need Trained Registers: Acknowledgments

 \section{Acknowledgments}

 We thank Katie Luo, Lisa Dunlap, Yaniv Nikankin, and Arjun Patrawala for their feedback on our paper.
 AD is supported by the US Department of Energy Computational Science Graduate Fellowship.
 YG is supported by the Google Fellowship.
-Additional support came from the ONR MURI grant.
+Additional support came from the ONR MURI grant and NSF IIS-2403305.